 All participants expressed a deep-rooted daily habit of personal prayer.
-This was understood as, 'time to centre on God' as a, 'source of guidance.'
-For some participants, personal prayer was vital to help organise their daily work, for example, 'when I pray in the morning, I run through the day ahead, my diary.
-Every day there is something difficult.
-For this participant, personal prayer was vital in helping her overcome the challenges she faced at work which made it difficult to maintain her integrity.
+This was understood as, 'time to centre on God' as a, 'source of guidance.'75 For some participants, personal prayer was vital to help organise their daily work, for example, 'when I pray in the morning, I run through the day ahead, my diary.
+Every day there is something difficult.'76 For this participant, personal prayer was vital in helping her overcome the challenges she faced at work which made it difficult to maintain her integrity.
 Personal prayer helped her to be kind, to solve problems effectively and to be brave in the face of serious challenges.

 As well as attending to their own life of personal prayer, participants were aware of the need to create spaces and opportunities into which to invite members of the school community for personal prayer.
-For example, 'time is given to allow the pupils to reflect and have space, to meditate, pray and hear God.'
-The form these personal prayers took dovetailed with the sacramental life of the Church and the ministry of the ordained clergy.
+For example, 'time is given to allow the pupils to reflect and have space, to meditate, pray and hear God.'77 The form these personal prayers took dovetailed with the sacramental life of the Church and the ministry of the ordained clergy.
 Spaces were prepared where pupils could pray by themselves and if they felt the need, pray with a priest, 'we prepare the crypt, where confession happens, if they talk to a priest, they are led in an examination of conscience, and they have confessed before they know it.
-The examination of conscience helps them live before the Lord and get ready for absolution.'
+The examination of conscience helps them live before the Lord and get ready for absolution.'78

 An interesting perspective shared by the three participants from the apostolic movement was the interconnectedness of personal prayer, communal prayer, and work.
 For these participants, everything started with God and thus prayer; personal prayer, the fruits of which were shared in communal prayer and in its turn, communal prayer, supported the work these participants did within the school community.
 For example, 'we have an hour of prayer together in the morning, this is personal prayer in community, and we share at the end.
-Prayer is the centre of everything we do, and it overflows into our work.'
-For these participants, there was no separation between prayer and work, 'our work is prayer whether personal or shared.
-Our life is about work and prayer...to put it simply, whilst we work, we pray personally'.
+Prayer is the centre of everything we do, and it overflows into our work.'79 For these participants, there was no separation between nd praye rto put it s imply, whilst we work, w e pray perso nally'.
+80 . , · • • • •